huaxing-w/LeetCodeLife/LC/Backing Track/47. Permutations II/README.md

 we are working on ith number right now, when i-1 number is false, and i and i-1 is the same
 <br>
 it means it just come back from the backing track, we should not go that path again

+it is really hard to understand, I could only say I understand 35% of the whole process at this moment.